alphagov/government-service-design-manual/service-manual/design-and-content/patterns/form-structure.md

 {:.left}
 ![Diagram showing all sections on a page](/service-manual/assets/images/designing-transactions/one-page.png)

-#### The good
+**The good:**

-* There's only one submit button to press
+* there's only one submit button to press
-* A single URL gives access to all form fields
+* a single URL gives access to all form fields
-* It doesn't force a fixed order of completion
+* it doesn't force a fixed order of completion
-* You benefit from context of neighbouring sections
+* you benefit from context of neighbouring sections
-* Progress is self-evident
+* progress is self-evident

-#### The bad
+**The bad:**

-* Long forms can be overwhelming and off-putting
+* long forms can be overwhelming and off-putting
-* It's less well suited to branching or non-linear flow
+* it's less well suited to branching or non-linear flow
-* How do you save partial progress?
+* how do you save partial progress?
-* Can be harder to track analytics like drop-off rates
+* can be harder to track analytics like drop-off rates
+* making validation errors usable is harder

 ---